microsoft/InnerEye-Inference/README.md

 curl -i -H "API_AUTH_SECRET: <val of CUSTOMCONNSTR_API_AUTH_SECRET>" http://localhost:5000/v1/ping
 ```

-should produce output similar to:
+This should produce an output similar to:

 ```
 HTTP/1.0 200 OK